Kristina01111000/Drws_site/README.md

 - Maybe don’t say the days of the challenge, think about that, so that we don’t make people who haven't started it don't feel bad but also sounds good to people who have started it

 - think of how to switch emails to be about the app
-- put digital copy of his book in the store
 - what is the email he made for the email chain?

-- finalize emails?
-- finish setting up the store
  Tips of the Day: (11/15) write a sentence or two for each, he will edit them next meeting come up with a few more tips